 - /your/projects:/workspaces

-• POST /run — send a prompt, get a result.
-Fields: prompt, workspace, model, system_prompt, append_system_prompt, json_schema, effort, no_continue, resume.
-Returns 409 if the workspace is already processing.
+- POST /run — send a prompt, get a result.
+Fields:

-• POST /run/cancel — kill the running process for a workspace
+"async": true— returns arunIdimmediately.
+Poll GET /run/result?runId=X until it completes.
+Fire and forget. - POST /run/cancel — kill the running process for a workspace

-• GET /files/{path} — list directory or download file
+- GET /files/{path} — list directory or download file

-• PUT /files/{path} — upload a file (parent dirs created automatically)
+- PUT /files/{path} — upload a file (parent dirs created automatically)

-• GET /health — health check, no auth required
+- GET /health — health check, no auth required

-• GET /status — show which workspaces are currently busy
+- GET /status — show which workspaces are currently busy

 All paths are relative to /workspaces.
-Auth via Bearer token in Authorization header — set CLAUDE_MODE_API_TOKEN to enable it.
+Auth via Bearer token in Authorization header — set CLAUDEBOX_MODE_API_TOKEN to enable it.
 Busy workspace tracking returns 409 Conflict so you don’t accidentally queue up overlapping runs on the same workspace.

 OpenAI-Compatible Endpoint